 How to Create and Adjust Captions Using Subtitle Edit (Free)

-While video editing suites like Premiere Pro are catching up, they come at a price, and the majority of editors make quite difficult to create and edit captions.
+While video editing suites like Premiere Pro are catching up, they come at a price, and the majority of editors still make it quite difficult to create and edit captions.
 Many are put off making subtitles because, let’s face it, it’s a long hard slog to include them.

 Subtitle Edit is a free and open-source editor for video subtitles: creating them from scratch, editing existing subs, and even translating subtitles.
-Let’s take a at how it works.
+Let’s take a look at how it works.

 How to Create and Adjust Captions Using Subtitle Edit